Skip to main content

 View Answer:

-Interview Response: This approach ensures that the browser (internet explorer) does not return undefined.
+Interview Response: Providing a second argument, or default, for the prompt function in JavaScript is essential because it provides an initial value for the input field.
+This approach ensures that the browser (internet explorer) does not return undefined.

 Technical Response: There is a chance that the user is using a browser such as Internet Explorer, which returns undefined if there is no default.
 This action could have ramifications that could affect the application adversely.